Areas of focus

 One of the most frequent complications undermining the success of PD is peritonitis, which is the inflammation of the peritoneum or peritoneal membrane.
 Contamination during a peritoneal dialysis session is a typical cause.
 Prevention of peritonitis and prompt and appropriate management is essential for the long-term success of peritoneal dialysis in all patients.
 One in 20 peritonitis episodes results in the death of the patient.

-Samples are sent to central hospital microbiology laboratories for testing, to confirm infection and determine its susceptibility to different antibiotics.
-It typically takes >2 days to confirm bacterial infection, and always takes >2 days to obtain antibiotic susceptibility information.
+Samples are sent to central hospital microbiology laboratories for testing, to confirm infection.
+At best, it takes several hours to obtain a WBC count and confirm infection and it always takes >2 days to obtain antibiotic susceptibility information.

 “The diagnostic results usually arrive 48h too late to have a meaningful impact on patient treatment…” Anand Vardhan, Consultant Nephrologist, MRI.

-MicroBioSensor is developing products to address the following unmet needs in peritonitis diagnosis and treatment:
+MicroBioSensor is developing products to address this unmet need in peritonitis diagnosis.

 Advanced Liver Disease